 - Dialectical behavioral therapy (DBT)

-Each of these approaches to beat cocaine addiction has been proven successful repeatedly.
-When combined with our group therapy sessions — which have topics like Life After Loss, Principles of Recovery, Building Resilience, and Anger Management — our clients have a real chance of overcoming their dependence on cocaine.
+Each of these addiction-informed therapies to beat cocaine addiction has been proven successful repeatedly.
+When combined with our group and family therapy sessions — which have topics like Life After Loss, Principles of Recovery, Building Resilience, and Anger Management — our clients have a real chance of overcoming their cocaine addiction.

-Olympus Recovery also prides itself on offering every client as much help as they need by keeping the program’s size to 30 participants or less.
-Even in such an intimate setting, though, we still provide amenities you’d expect from larger facilities:
+Olympus Recovery also prides itself on offering clients as much help as needed by keeping the program’s size to 30 participants or less.
+Even in such an intimate setting, though, we still provide amenities you’d expect from more extensive facilities:

 - Housing in separate wings of our Via Delray facility